 To celebrate March 8, International Women’s Day, we suggest these four TEDTalks gems from some amazing speakers — artists, scientists and economists who think deeply about the role of women.
 Author and activist Isabel Allende discusses women, creativity, feminism — and the power of passionate thinkers and doers: The former Finance Minister of Nigeria, Ngozi […]Continue reading

 Alisa Miller, head of Public Radio International, talks about why — though we want to know more about the world than ever — the US news media is actually showing less.
 Eye-opening stats and graphs.
 (Recorded March 2008 in Monterey, California.
 Duration: 4:29.)
-Watch Alisa Miller’s talk on TED.com, where you can download it, rate […]Continue reading
+Watch Alisa Miller’s talk on TED.com, where you can download it, […]Continue reading